 Once again, cauliflower proves itself to be the most versatile vegetable for creating new ways to add variety to your vegetable choices.
 It so easily takes on the flavors of other ingredients, providing you with endless options for recipes.
 Even if you don’t care for cauliflower, try this recipe.
 The Tahini is necessary for creating a true hummus flavor, so don’t skip on that ingredient.
-This recipe is adapted from the ibreatheimhungry.com website.
-Use fresh cucumber, zucchini or yellow squash slices, celery, radishes or peppers for dipping.
-Since the cauliflower is cooked, use 1 cup raw veggies and 1/2 cup of the hummus to provide one serving of vegetables.
-Your fat serving is also included.
+Use fresh cucumber, zucchini or yellow squash slices, celery, radishes, peppers or even carrots (maintenance) for dipping.
+Since the cauliflower is cooked, use 1 cup raw veggies and 1/2 cup of the hummus to provide one serving of vegetables - it will also cover your fat for that meal.

 - 3 cups raw cauliflower florets

 - 2 Tbsp avocado or extra virgin olive oil

 - 2 raw garlic cloves, crushed (in addition to above)